Top 10 "Keystone Species"

 Thanks, bud.

-Tiger Sharks The tiger shark is a species of requiem shark and the only extant member of the genus Galeocerdo.
-It is a large macropredator, capable of attaining a length over 5 m.
-Populations are found in many tropical and temperate waters, especially around central Pacific islands.
+The tiger shark is a species of requiem shark and the only living member of the genus Galeocerdo.
+It is a large macropredator that can grow to over 5 meters in length.
+Tiger sharks are commonly found in tropical and temperate waters, particularly around central Pacific islands.

 They'll eat almost anything, including sea turtles and dugongs in the Western Australian seagrass beds.
 Take them out of that ecosystem and the seagrass gets overgrazed.
 Fish lay their eggs in the seagrass.
 More sea turtles and dugongs mean fewer fish and less prey for other species.

-Prairie Dogs Despite the name, they are not canines.
-Prairie dogs (genus Cynomys) are herbivorous burrowing rodents native to the grasslands of North America.
-The five species are: black-tailed, white-tailed, Gunnison's, Utah, and Mexican prairie dogs.
-They are a type of ground squirrel, found in the United States,... read more
+Despite the name, prairie dogs are not canines.
+They are herbivorous burrowing rodents belonging to the genus Cynomys and are native to the grasslands of North America.
+Prairie dogs are actually a type of ground squirrel... read more

-Cougars The cougar, also commonly known as the mountain lion, puma, panther, or catamount, is a large felid of the subfamily Felinae native to the Americas.
+The cougar, also known as the mountain lion, puma, panther, or catamount, is a large felid of the subfamily Felinae native to the Americas.
+It is the second-heaviest cat in the Western Hemisphere, after the jaguar.
+Cougars have one of the largest ranges of any wild terrestrial mammal, extending from... read more

 8Load More